iec 60309 power cords

 Conventions

-So, what exactly are the color conventions of IEC 60309 power cords?
+So, what exactly are the color coding conventions of IEC 60309 power cords?
 These are the universal color codes and their most common uses:

 • Yellow – rated voltage 100-130V; 125V single/split-phase AC power